 We all know that we live in the age of smart devices but have you ever wondered why most smart TVs don’t have ethernet connectivity?
 Are they not supposed to have it?
 Does it have something to do with FCC regulations?

 Well, we are here to clear all those doubts.
 You will learn the truth about ethernet connection in smart tv and also get to know the latest changes in 2022.

-We will look into the difference between Ethernet and Wi-Fi and see if there is a possibility for Ethernet connection on smart TVs.
+We will look into the difference between Ethernet and Wi-Fi and see if there is a possibility of an Ethernet connection on smart TVs.

 We will also give you tips and tricks for connecting your smart device.
 We are sure you will learn a lot from this post and will be able to make the right decision in choosing your smart tv.

 Do All Smart TVs have an Ethernet Port?

 Yes, but it does depend on the type of TV.
 Many smart TVs have an Ethernet port somewhere at the back.
 You can connect a modem or the router cable directly to the Ethernet port, also called the LAN port.

 An Ethernet port is a physical port that connects the device to the network.
 Ethernet is the most common networking technology.